opengisch/QField-docs/documentation/how-to/geofencing.en.md

 !![](../assets/images/geofencing-alert.png)

-If you enabled the digitizing prevention checkbox, you will notice that QField's digitizing toolbar will disappear while in alert mode to clearly inform users of the ongoing probhition and avoid accidental data entry.
+If you enabled the digitizing prevention checkbox, you will notice that QField's digitizing toolbar will disappear while in alert mode to clearly inform users of the ongoing prohibition and avoid accidental data entry.